Nirma1228/Lanka-Basket-Website/README.md

 | Axios           | Mongoose    |          |               |
 | React Hot Toast | Dotenv      |          |       |

+##How to Run

+# For frontend
+cd client
+npm run build

+# For backend
+cd server
+npm start

 ## 👨‍💻 Team Member Contributions

 - *A.M.C.R.P.
 Adikari (IM/2022/004):* Led the frontend client development, focusing on user interface design and integration using React.js and Tailwind CSS.